-Although descriptions and terminology may differ between the manufacturers of GIS systems, data is broadly handled as sheets, like transparent acetate layers, one laid over the other, which can be:
+Although descriptions and terminology may differ between the manufacturers of GIS systems, data is broadly handled as sheets, like transparent acetate layers, one laid over the other.
+Data managed in this way can be mapped to show areas of opportunity, difficulty, overlap, market potential, competitive pressure or, waste.
+Data can be:

 - Viewed through.